paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/node/backing/candidate-backing.md

 The Candidate Backing subsystem ensures every parablock considered for relay block inclusion has been seconded by at least one validator, and approved by a quorum.
 Parablocks for which not enough validators will assert correctness are discarded.
-If the block later proves invalid, the initial backers are slashable; this gives polkadot a rational threat model during subsequent stages.
+If the block later proves invalid, the initial backers are slashable; this gives Polkadot a rational threat model during subsequent stages.

 Its role is to produce backable candidates for inclusion in new relay-chain blocks.
 It does so by issuing signed